 Keep in mind that this is just one lease among a potentially large portfolio of leases for real estate, equipment, and more.
 As you can imagine, these changes will significantly inflate balance sheets and could potentially impact the comparability of business valuations in the short-term.

-Lease accounting software providers, like Visual Lease, ensure you’re compliant with the latest lease changes, while easing the burden on your accounting team in terms of managing your lease portfolio, calculating lease liabilities, and meeting your reporting requirements.
+Lease accounting software providers, like Visual Lease, ensure you’re compliant with the latest lease changes while easing the burden on your accounting team in terms of:

 If you want to see for yourself how Visual Lease can streamline your lease liability calculations, schedule a free demo now.